CarolinaKra/WineQualityPredictor/README.md

 # Wine Quality Predictor
 # A Nueral Network Project following the Universal Machine Learning Workflow
-I attempted to predict a wine's sensory quality (1-10) by its physicochemical properties using NN clasifier, achieving an accuracy of 67.62%
+I attempted to predict a wine's sensory quality (0-9) by its physicochemical properties using NN clasifier, achieving an accuracy of 67.62%

 ## Code and Resources
 * **Python version:** 3.7
 * **Preferable development environment:** Colaboratory
 * **Packages:** tensorflow, sklearn, numpy, pandas, matplotlib, seaborn
 * **Dataset Source:** tensorflow_datasets
-* **Universal Machine Learning Workflow:** Deep Learning with Python
+* **Universal Machine Learning Workflow from:** Deep Learning with Python by F.Chollet

 ## Project Overview
 * Developed a NN model that attempts to predict the sensory quality of wine based on its physicochemical properties